akaigoro/df4j/README.md

 - refactoring of nio* projects: implementation based on NIO1 moved from df4j-nio to df4j-nio1;
-df4j-nio contains now only common parts of df4j-nio1 and df4j-nio2, so both df4j-nio1 and df4j-nio2 require project df4j-nio
+df4j-nio contains now only common parts of df4j-nio1 and df4j-nio2, so both df4j-nio1 and df4j-nio2 require the df4j-nio project.

 =======
 v0.6 2012/12/03